Multiple genetic testing of lung cancer tumors

 A study published online in the Journal of the American Medical Association on May 21st showed that multiple genetic tests of lung cancer tumors can help select genetic abnormalities for targeted therapy.
 Compared with patients who do not receive targeted therapy, patients who receive lung cancer matching therapy will have a longer survival time.
 However, randomized clinical trials are needed to verify whether this treatment strategy can improve patient survival.

-The introduction of targeted therapy has changed the situation of lung cancer treatment by integrating tumor genotyping with treatment decisions.
-Adenocarcinoma is the most common type of lung cancer; 130,000 people are diagnosed with lung adenocarcinoma each year in the United States, and 1 million people are diagnosed with lung adenocarcinoma each year worldwide.
+The introduction of targeted therapy has changed the situation of lung cancer treatment by integrating tumor genotyping with treatment decisions. adenocarcinoma is the most common type of lung cancer; 130,000 people are diagnosed with lung adenocarcinoma each year in the United States, and 1 million people are diagnosed with lung adenocarcinoma each year worldwide.

 The background information of the article shows that the activity frequency of oncogene drivers of lung adenocarcinoma is expected to be 50% higher, and the molecular abnormalities of these drivers are crucial for cancer development.
 These drivers are defined as “active” because they can be turned negative by targeting drugs that target each abnormal site in the genome.